Lucadeverteuil/Support-bot/README.md

-# Nova suport Bot by LucadeVerteuil and special thansk to Jan Dillion
+# Nova support Bot by LucadeVerteuil and special thansk to Jan Dillion